inphobia/p5-idea-wikiclone/Bug-report-policy.md

 3. Describe steps to reproduce a bug.
 4. Your bug may be platform-related, so specify your OS name and version, Java version and your JetBrains product name and version.
 5. You should try to reproduce a bug with other plugins disabled, because it may be a conflict, not plugin's bug itself.
-6. We are deciding how urgent this bug is and may release a hotfix or put solution into next release.
+6. We will decide how urgent this bug is and may release a hotfix for current version or fix it in the one of the next releases.

 Here is the template for a bug report:
 ```